PEEK and POKE: Memory cells and hardware registers

 The difference between machines, and the importance and utility of the hard-wired memory locations, meant that "memory maps" of various machines were important documents.
-An example is Mapping the Atari, which starts at location zero and mapped out the entire 64 kB memory of the Atari 8-bit systems location by location.
+An example is Mapping the Atari, which starts at location zero and maps out the entire 64 kB address space, location by location.

 PEEK and POKE in other BASICs

 North Star Computers, a vendor from the early 1980s, offered their own dialect of BASIC with their NSDOS operating system.
 Concerned about possible legal issues, they renamed the commands EXAM and FILL.
-There were also BASIC dialects that used the reserved words MEMW and MEMR instead.
+There were also BASIC dialects that used the reserved words MEMR and MEMW instead.

 BBC BASIC, used on the BBC Micro and other Acorn Computers machines, did not feature the keywords PEEK and POKE but used the question mark symbol (?), known as query in BBC BASIC, for both operations, as a function and command.
 For example: